Here’s what you’ll learn in this guide:

 According to Hubspot’s State of Inbound 2017 report, around 48% of marketers were planning to add YouTube to their content distribution channels next year.

-Top marketers like Neil Patel have also started taking YouTube seriously and is going to spend over $140,000 on video in 2018.
+Top marketers like Neil Patel have also started taking YouTube seriously and are going to spend over $140,000 on video.

 Having a YouTube channel will benefit your website’s off-page SEO in significant ways.
 Embedding videos in your content help you give a boost to your rankings.